Eshanatnight/Sparrow/Readme.md

 ```

 ### NASM <a name="use-sparrow-NASM"></a>
-On Windows you can [download the installer from the official website](https://www.nasm.us/)
+Just use the one that is packed with the Sparrow Repository.

-Or just use the one that is packed with the Sparrow Repository.
+But if you want an updated version on Windows you can [download the installer from the official website](https://www.nasm.us/)

 #### You must ensure that you have some sort of linker on your machine that can link against the standard C runtime of whatever platform you're on.